 The development of dance as a performing art in Europe, Russia, and America is examined.
 Attention is given to the cultural context of dance events.

-Prerequisite: DANC 215 or consent of dance director.
+Prerequisite: DANC 215 or DANC 215W, or consent of dance director.

 Offered: Spring (odd years).